 - Do you need expert advice?
 Get advice from an experienced water treatment advisor, public health or environmental health authorities.

 - Was your water system drained before closing the premises during lockdown?
 The procedures you will need to follow to safely flush and restart your water system and air conditioning system varies depending on how your systems were managed during closure.
-For information on safely flushing and restarting your water system, please download the full guidance on managing Legionella in building water systems created by the European Society of Clinical Microbiology and Infectious Diseases (ESGLI).
+For information on safely flushing and restarting your water system, please download the full guidance on managing Legionella in building water systems, created by the European Society of Clinical Microbiology and Infectious Diseases (ESGLI).

 - Do you need to get the water tested for Legionella?
 If so, this can take several weeks due to high demand.

-- If you are going to flush water systems that haven’t been used for several weeks, ensure you have the correct personal protective equipment to protect you from aerosols.
+- If you are going to flush water systems that haven’t been used for several weeks, ensure that you have the correct personal protective equipment to protect you from aerosols.

 Really helpful guidance on managing Legionella in building water systems during the Covid-19 pandemic